super7ramp/croiseur/doc/explanation/How-crossword-solvers-work.md

 > — [Jensen97] presents a hybrid, generalised approach where a variable is a _chunk_, which can be a
 > letter or a group of letters, possibly an entire word.

-Solvers currently available in **croiseur** search for a solution using similar techniques described notably by [Ginsberg90], [Peterson20] and [Jensen97].
+Solvers currently available in Croiseur search for a solution using similar techniques described notably by [Ginsberg90], [Peterson20] and [Jensen97].

 This search can be summarised in three steps: